 Below we have listed some exaples of RSS feeds you may want to consider adding to your accounting site:

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Use RSS (Really Simple Syndication) feeds to provide your visitors with a better user experience.)
+(Use RSS (Really Simple Syndication) feeds to improve your accounting site’s UX.)

-Adding checklists and forms to your site is a fantastic way to help increase user engagement, add value to your visitors and set yourself apart from the competition.
-They can provide useful step-by-step instructions and resources to get necessary tasks performed.
+Adding checklists and forms to your site is a great way to help increase user engagement and add value to your audience.
+Checklists and forms can provide step-by-step instructions and resources to perform necessary tasks.
 Forms and checklists can also be great business planning tools.

-Checklists and forms can include subjects such as:
+Checklists and forms can cover topics such as:

 - How To Set Up A Company

 - Rental Property Checklist